Sublime-Instincts/CommandsBrowser/CONTRIBUTING.md

 Here are the general steps to setup a work environment and to get started

 1. Fork the repository and `git clone` your fork to the `Packages/` directory.
-2. Refer to the `.editorconfig` file and setup the specific settings.
-I usually just create a [Project]() for each package and set up project specific settings for them
+2. Refer to the `.editorconfig` file (If you are not sure what's editorconfig file used for, you can read it over [here](https://editorconfig.org/#overview)) and setup the specific settings.
+I usually just create a [Project](https://www.sublimetext.com/docs/projects.html) for each package and set up project specific settings for them

 ```json
 {